Engineering campus at UW-Madison

 3. If necessary, discuss the grievance with the appropriate department chair.

 4. The next level involves the academic dean.
-Students should contact the Associate Dean for Academic Affairs, 608-262-5511.
+Students should contact the Associate Dean for Academic Affairs, 608-262-3484.

-5. All students have the right to appeal to the dean of the college, Ian Robertson, 608-262-3482, if they feel their case has not been justly handled by another dean.
+5. All students have the right to appeal to the dean of the college, Dean Ian Robertson, 608-262-3482, if they feel their case has not been justly handled by another dean.

 6. Only a few grievances are really serious and difficult to resolve.
-In these instances, the dean seeks a solution that, as best as can be determined, is appropriate, just, legal and in the best interests of all concerned.
+In these instances, the dean seeks a solution that, as best as can be determined, is appropriate, just, legal, and in the best interests of all concerned.

 There are areas in which the dean does not have authority to override an instructor, such as determination of a student’s grade.
 However, it has happened that the department chair has intervened, for example, by having a grade determined by committee rather than by the course instructor.

-• Discrimination based on sex, religion or political views
+• Discrimination based on sex, religion, or political views

 • Course or exam grade disputes